rhinestonewtf/registry/docs/Attestation.md

 ## Intro

-Attestations are security guarantees or audit results that authorities commit to the registry. these are the artifacts that smart account or users query when validating the safety of a module they want to use in their smart account.
+Attestations are security guarantees or audit results that authorities commit to the registry.
+These are the artifacts that smart account or users query when validating the safety of a module they want to use in their smart account.

 ![Attestation Flow](../public/docs/attestation.png)

 ## Specs

-Attestations are made for a specific schema. the struct defines relevant metadata, while the attestation data is abi encoded in the data field. the ABI for the attestation must follow the definition of the schema.
+Attestations are made for a specific schema.
+The struct defines relevant metadata, while the attestation data is abi encoded in the data field.
+The ABI for the attestation must follow the definition of the schema.
 ```solidity
 struct Attestation {
     bytes32 uid; // A unique identifier of the attestation.